nvms/wingman/README.md

 A UI is included for preset management.

 Modes enhance the prompt and preset management experience.
 A mode is a collection of presets and modes.
-Activating a mode (by selecting it in the UI) will activate the default preset for that mode.
 Built-in modes are "Programming", "Creative writing", and "Technical writing".

 Modes can have presets assigned to them.
 Here's why this is useful: